SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 ## What are frameworks and libraries?

-Frameworks and libraries are vital software development tools and key components of full-stack development.
+Frameworks and libraries are vital tools in software development.
 They leverage pre-written code to help accomplish common tasks without having to start from that work from scratch.

-Libraries and frameworks are not programming languages; they are are just code written using existing languages.

-## Why do we use frameworks and libraries?

 They can help us by:

 - Simplifying complex tasks by *abstracting* them.
 This boosts developer productivity and development speed.
 - Many frameworks and libraries are widely used and have been tested by many other developers.
 This typically means that they're more reliable than custom-coded solutions.